sjbrownrigg/discogstagger/README.md

   * cue file processing
   * searching discogs for release data

+This version uses a modified version of the CUE library from the lolcut project: https://pypi.org/project/lolcut/

 ## Develop on discogstagger

 If you are developing on discogstagger, please do not forget to check, if the